ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ### Other

 If you deploy this solution to an Azure subscription with limited credits, take note that both the virtual network and application gateway are not cheap.
 It's best to remove everything after you're done.
-If you want to keep the solution around a little longer, you can stop the Application Gateway.
+If you want to keep the solution around a little longer, you can stop the application gateway.
 This will stop the billing.

-To stop the Application Gateway, use the following Azure CLI command:
+To stop the application gateway, use the following Azure CLI command:

 ```powershell
 az network application-gateway stop --name 'agw-validate-client-certificate' --resource-group '<your-resource-group>'